-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - We have no calendar year deductible. - Be sure to read Section 4, Your cost for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and we cover them only when we determine they are medically necessary. - The calendar year deductible for the Standard Option is \$200 per person (\$400 per family).
+The calendar year deductible for the Basic Option is \$500 per person (\$1,000 per family).
+The calendar year deductible applies to some benefits in this Section.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - There is no deductible for the High Option. - Be sure to read Section 4, Your cost for covered services, for valuable information about how cost-sharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.